tiago939/feature_alignment/README.md

 The file *networks.py* contais the networks architetures for the main file.
 The file *memory.py* trains a neural network locally as discussed in the paper.

+If you wish to visualize the reconstructed images or sample new images, you can run the *sample.py* file for sampling non-local feature aligment, *interpolation.py* to interpolate between four pairs of images and *memory_rec.py* to reconstruct images locally.

 --------------
 The code was tested on the framework PyTorch version 1.9.